Li Zhihai: Club career

 Li Zhihai would join second-tier club Guangzhou F.C. senior team at the beginning of the 2002 league season and would steadily establish himself as a regular within the squad.
-Over the following seasons he would become a vital member of the team and was awarded with the club captaincy where he led the team to a division championship and promotion to the Chinese Super League with Guangzhou at the end of the 2007 league season.
+Over the following seasons, he would become a vital member of the team and was awarded with the club captaincy where he led the team to a division championship and promotion to the Chinese Super League with Guangzhou at the end of the 2007 league season.
 The following season, he would lead Guangzhou to a 7th-place finish at the end of the 2008 league season despite missing much of the campaign through injury.
 The next season saw Li Zhihai miss eight games due to suspension after he fought with Tianjin Teda F.C. player Éber Luís Cucchi during a June 25, 2008 league game.
-After missing much of the 2008 league season through suspension Li Zhihai would once again struggle with injury through much of the 2009 league season and lose the captaincy to Xu Liang.
-At the end of the season the club would be relegated after it was discovered that the club had fixed a match during the 2007 league campaign, despite this Li Zhihai would stay with the club to help in their push for promotion.
+After missing much of the 2008 league season through suspension, Li Zhihai would once again struggle with injury through much of the 2009 league season and lose the captaincy to Xu Liang.
+At the end of the season, the club would be relegated after it was discovered that the club had fixed a match during the 2007 league campaign.
+Despite the relegation, Li Zhihai would stay with the club to help in their push for promotion.